joemaddalone/joemaddalone/src/content/code-for-fun/index.md

 - [commit-flow](https://github.com/joemaddalone/commit-flow)
   - Uses commitizen to convert our commit policy into a terminal form

-I have so many more of these in horrible and outdated shape that I would never bother to share.
-These few are reasonable examples of code I took to a good enough point.
+I have many more of these in horrible and outdated shape that I would never bother to share, but these few are reasonable examples of code I took to a good enough point.
 As in good enough for whatever I needed at the time.
-They could all be improved in various ways... and I may or may not ever get to those iprovements.
+They could all be improved in various ways... and I may or may not ever get to those improvements.
 And I'm okay with that.

 > "Make dumb shit.
 Learn." --- Joe Maddalone